jaithunshifaya/HealthPulse/README.md

 3. Install the required dependencies: o	Gradle will automatically download and install the required dependencies when you open the project in Android Studio.
 4. Run the app:
-o	Connect an Android device or start an emulator. o	Click on the "Run" button in Android Studio.
+	Connect an Android device or start an emulator.
+	Click on the "Run" button in Android Studio.

 Usage 🚀
 To use the HealthPulse app, follow these steps:
 1. Register or Log in: